 One way in which the plan tries to manage your costs is through negotiated discounts with in-network providers.
 As you read the remainder of this booklet, you should pay attention to the type of provider that is treating you.
 If you receive covered services from an in-network provider, you will normally only be responsible for out-of-pocket costs such as deductibles, copayments, and coinsurance.
 If you receive services from an out-of-network provider, these services may not be covered at all under the plan.
 In that case, you will be responsible for all charges billed to you by the out-of-network provider.
 If the out-of-network services are covered, in most cases, you will have to pay significantly more than what you would pay an innetwork provider because of lower benefit levels and higher cost sharing.
-As one example, out-of-network facility claims will often include very expensive ancillary charges (such as implantable devices) for which no extra reimbursement is available as these charges are not separately considered under the plan.
-Additionally, out-of-network providers have not contracted with us or any Blue Cross and/or Blue Shield plan for negotiated discounts and can bill you for amounts in excess of the allowed amounts under the plan.
+Additionally, out-of-network providers have not contracted with us or any Blue Cross and/or Blue Shield plan for negotiated discounts, in most cases, and can bill you for amounts in excess of the allowed amounts under the plan.